COR-ET/Smart-Yar-Center/README.md

-# Center of Public YARA Rules Research
+# SSC Research Center of Public YARA Rules Research

 Welcome to the Center of Public YARA Rules Research repository by our team.
 This repository is a dedicated hub for collecting and sharing YARA rules that enhance Smart Threat Security Protection and the latest threat databases.